-Download the free guide Business Etiquette: The New Rules in a Digital Age from Robert Half for answers about online networking and the professional way to handle business relationships via social media and other digital communications.
+Read the Robert Half blog and articles like this one on building office etiquette for answers about handling workplace situations and the professional way to handle business relationships via social media and other digital communications.

 Just about everyone knows how to use search engines, so be aware that prospective employers may look you up online before they make a hiring decision.
-And even a current employer may check your online reputation, so find out how to manage your digital footprint from Robert Half.
+And even a current employer may check your online reputation, so find out how to boost your social media profile.

 8. Job Interview Resources

 Learn how to prevent interview anxiety from affecting your performance with this selection of job interview tips from Robert Half for in-person and telephone interviews.